-Jobs in Belgium needs more than Belgium visa and just the obvious Belgium cover letter and Belgium CV writing and translation - it requires careful preparation.
-You will face problems that in all probability did not even cross your mind when you decided to try Belgian jobs.
+Jobs in Belgium needs more than a Belgium visa and just the obvious Belgium cover letter and Belgium CV writing and translation - it requires careful preparation if you want to pass the Belgium job interview.
+You will face problems that in all probability did not even cross your mind when you decided to try employment in Belgium.

 Passport and Belgium Visa